 Libraries at all U.S. academic institutions receiving federal funding must submit IPEDS data, so we hope all academic libraries will also participate in the ACRL survey.
 In fact, to save yourself time, please submit your ACRL data before doing the IPEDS survey.
 Upon completion of the ACRL survey, the site offers a downloadable file for upload to IPEDS.

 This feature makes submission of IPEDS data quick and easy, whether you do it yourself or send the file to your institution’s IPEDS keyholder.
-This year, the ACRL survey administrator, Counting Opinions, will also send a URL to the download option via email to all institutional survey respondents who provide an email address.

 Where to Get Help with Reporting